DLT-Solutions-JBoss/redhatgov.github.io/content/workshops/openshift_v3_7_101/lab1-welcome.md

 *OCP Web Console Landing Webpage*

 ## So this is what an empty project looks like
 First let's create a new project to do our workshop work in.
-We will use the student number you were given to ensure you don't clash with classmates, so in the steps below replace '{YOUR#}' with your student number.
+We will use the student number you were given to ensure you don't clash with classmates, selected from the workshop widgets at the bottom of each web page.

-> Click on the "+ Create Project" button and give it a name of demo-{YOUR#}
+> Click on the "+ Create Project" button and give it a name of demo-{{< span "userid" "[YOUR#]" >}}

-> Populate "Display Name" with "demo-{YOUR#}" and populate "Description" boxes with whatever you like.
+> Populate "Display Name" with "demo-{{< span "userid" "[YOUR#]" >}}" and populate "Description" boxes with whatever you like.
 And click "Create"

 <img src="../images/ocp-new-project.png" width="600"><br/>
 *OCP Create Project Webpage*